Sekō Higa

+Early life

-At age 13 he began to study under Higaonna Kanryō until Higaonna's death 4 years later.
-Higaonna had three students at the time: Juhatsu Kyoda (1887-1968), Chojun Miyagi (1888-1953), and Seko Higa (1898-1966).
+At age 13, Higa began to study under Higaonna Kanryō until Higaonna's death 4 years later.
+Higaonna had three students at the time: Juhatsu Kyoda (1887–1968), Chojun Miyagi (1888–1953), and Seko Higa (1898–1966).
 Kyoda went on to create his style, To'on Ryu, and Miyagi assumed the mantle of Higaonna's legacy.
 Higa, a policeman at the time, continued his studies with Miyagi Chōjun for 38 years until Miyagi's death.

+Teaching career

 In 1931, Higa retired from the police force and opened his dojo in the Kumoji section of Naha.
-Only three students of Miyagi's were allowed to open a dojo while the master was still alive: Seko Higa, Jin'an Shinzato, and Jinsei Kamiya.
+Only four students of Miyagi's were allowed to open a dojo while the master was still alive: Seko Higa, Jin'an Shinzato, Jinsei Kamiya, and Meitoku Yagi.
 In 1935, Higa went to the island of Saipan to teach Goju-ryu at the request of a friend.
 The move was not successful and Higa returned to Okinawa two years later.